nickywongdong/wombat/documentation/INSTALL_GUIDE.md

 __Note:__ Some unexpected behavior may occur during system sleep.

 ## For Fresh Installs
-Before running a fresh installation of Axolotl, navigate to the `/home/nvidia/wombat/source/data_logging/wmanager` directory on the Jetson and execute `./set_ap_n`.
+Before running a fresh installation of Axolotl, navigate to the `/home/nvidia/wombat/source/data_logging/wmanager` directory on the Jetson and execute `sudo ./set_ap_n`.

 This only needs to be executed once; the Jetson will remember the settings for future boots.